 Tuition and all other fees and charges are due and payable prior to the beginning of each term at the Office of Student Accounts located in the Student Services and Conference Center.
 Financial settlement may be made by personal payment (by mail to the Student Accounts office at 1700 Helberg Lane, Ozark, AR 72949) or by AUTHORIZED financial aid (loans, scholarships, grants, third parties, etc.).
 Visa, MasterCard, and Discover credit cards are accepted for all charges.
-Students who wish to schedule payments for their account balance may enroll in a payment plan by accessing http://stuaccts.atu.edu and clicking on the "sign up for a payment plan" link.
+Students who wish to schedule payments for their account balance may enroll in a payment plan by accessing http://atu.edu/stuaccts and clicking on the "Payment Plan" link.
 If you choose this plan, the full account balance will be budgeted along with any subsequent charges incurred for the semester.